SS240102884/SS240102884/README.md

 - 👋 Hi, I’m @AbdullahBoi086
 - 👀 I’m interested in Cybersecurity & Programming.
 - 🌱 I’m currently learning Programming.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing (for now).
 - 📫 How to reach me abdullahboi086@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: When I was in Grade 6, I learnt (by myself) Advanced Python (which I also got a certificate).
 I was (at that time) 12 years old.
 Now I am 14 and I am learning my second favourite language: HTML.